 Climate Change Adaptation Projects01

-The livelihoods of people in developing countries often depend on agriculture and the direct consumption of natural resources.
-The quality of their lives is thus directly influenced by the condition of their environments.
+People's livelihoods in developing countries often depend on agriculture and the direct consumption of natural resources.
+The quality of life is thus directly influenced by the condition of the environment.
 Climate change influences traditional ways of living, and many people will need to adapt their livelihoods for the future.
-Improving ecological stability and resistance to climate change are an important part of every project PIN runs, as is increasing self-sufficiency.
+Improving ecological stability, increasing self-sufficiency and resistance to climate change are important parts of every PIN project.

 Adaptation to Climate Change in Cambodia

 In Cambodia, PIN uses the Disaster Risk Reduction strategy to increase resistance to climate change.
-Our team in Cambodia has developed an early warning system which provides warnings in areas that are prone to natural disasters.Promoting climate change adaptation
+Our team in Cambodia has developed an early warning system which provides warning of danger in areas that are prone to natural disasters.Promoting climate change adaptation

 Early warning system now used by 93,000 people